Fall2024CS584/Project1/README.md

 ### 4. Are there specific inputs that your implementation has trouble with?
 Given more time,could you work around these or is it fundamental to the model?
+Our ElasticNet implementation handles most types of data well, but there are a few situations where it could run into trouble.
+For example, highly correlated features (multicollinearity) might slow down convergence or cause instability.
+ElasticNet helps with this, but in extreme cases, tweaking the L1 and L2 balance (reducing the l1_ratio) or normalizing the data could improve things.

+Similarly, sparse data with lots of zeros could make the model slow to converge, especially if the alpha value is high.
+Reducing alpha or leaning more toward L2 regularization would help speed things up.
+Finally, imbalanced data or non-linear relationships might trip up the model, since it assumes linearity and doesn’t account for imbalances in the target variable.
+You’d likely need to handle this by preprocessing the data or adjusting the loss function.

+In short, these issues can be mitigated with tuning and data prep, and aren’t fundamental problems with the model itself.